0x0c12/Dusk/README.md

 # DUSK
 - This is a prototype of Twilight.
-The architecture is worse than the original though.
-In development
+- Many thanks to Travis Vroman's Kohi series.
+He's been a heavy inspiration for me to continue working on Dusk.